matchthetarget/delivery-tracker-1-v1/README.md

 You should build an app that keeps track of packages for a user.
 [Here is a target to match.](https://delivery-tracker-1.matchthetarget.com)

-To explore, sign in with any of:
+To explore, sign up and create a few deliveries.
+You can also sign in with any of:

 - `alice@example.com`
 - `bob@example.com`